Before you proceed with the installation, review the system requirements.

 export JFROG_HOME=<full path of the jfrog directory>

-To learn more about the system variable JFROG_HOME, see JFrog Home.
+For more information about the system variable JFROG_HOME, see JFrog Home.

 Extract the contents of the compressed archive and move it into the